 Minors, double majors, progressive degrees—oh, my!

-One of things that separates USC Kaufman’s BFA program from conservatory dance programs is access to the rigorous and robust academic offerings of a top-tier research university.
+One of the things that separates USC Kaufman’s BFA program from conservatory dance programs is access to the rigorous and robust academic offerings of a top-tier research university.
 In addition to completing general education requirements, BFA dance students have the opportunity to pursue minors, second majors or even progressive degrees.
-I talked to current students Sidney Ramsey, Paulo Hernandez-Farella, Justin Pham and Alyssa Allen about these opportunities.
+Learn about how current students Sidney Chuckas (BFA ’21), Sidney Ramsey (BFA ’21), Rae Srivastava (BFA ’20) and Zackery Torres (BFA ’21), as well as alumnus Paulo Hernandez-Farella (BFA ’19), have taken advantage of these opportunities.

 Current students’ areas of interest: majors

-Sidney Ramsey (BFA ’21) is double majoring in dance and health and human sciences.
-She is currently working with USC Kaufman professor Patrick Corbin on a research project looking into gerontology.
-The project focuses on the effects of dance on physical and mental health.
-She came to USC knowing she wanted to major in both of these schools.
-However, she didn’t realize how directly the areas would overlap.
+Ramsey is double majoring in Dance and Health and Human Sciences.
+Recently, she worked with USC Kaufman Professor Patrick Corbin on a research project looking into gerontology.
+The project focused on the effects of dance on physical and mental health.
+She came to USC knowing she wanted to major in both of these areas.
+However, she didn’t realize how directly they would overlap.

 “After talking to William Forsythe about my interests, I learned that Professor Patrick Corbin had recently begun an experiment.
 It incorporated line dancing into nursing homes to track and analyze the influence of dance upon the participants’ overall quality of life.
 This seemed like a sign for me to look into gerontology as a more specific subject of interest,” she said.

-Upon graduating, Ramsey plans to dance in a concert company that performs contemporary and contemporary ballet repertory.
+After graduation, Ramsey hopes to dance in a concert company that performs contemporary and contemporary ballet repertory.
 After her dance career, she wants to continue the research she started at USC.
-Her mission: to increase longevity for dancers and encourage healthier practices.
+Her mission is to increase longevity for dancers and encourage healthier practices.

 Current students’ areas of interest: master’s

-Similarly, Paulo Hernandez-Farella (BFA ’19) is completing his BFA in dance (performance concentration).
-He is also finishing a minor in nonprofits, philanthropy and volunteerism, and a master’s in public administration.
-When he was accepted into USC, he was awarded a Trustee Scholarship.
+When he was accepted into USC, Hernandez-Farella was awarded a Trustee Scholarship.
 He knew he wanted to take advantage of this by completing a USC Progressive Degree.
 After completing his minor in the USC Sol Price School of Public Policy, he knew he wanted a master’s in the same school.
-There are two elective courses he will take this summer to complete his master’s.
-Essentially, he will has completed all the required courses for a BFA, minor, and master’s degree in only four years.
+In only four years, Hernandez-Farella was able to complete all the required courses for a BFA, minor and master’s degree.

 Current students’ areas of interest: minors